 The wild turkey (Meleagris gallopavo) is an instantly recognizable and powerful game bird.
 Endemic to North America, these birds have been introduced in different areas worldwide and are often domesticated as poultry on farms, and they are popular as food and for hunting.
 These unique birds are even more entertaining in the field, however, and they often surprise many birders who are only familiar with turkeys after they are roasted and served on a dining table.

 Male turkeys, also called toms, are large, round birds with powerful muscles and colorful plumage.
-They are most easily recognizable by their tail fans, “beard” of thin feathers on the chest and bright facial wattles, including the distinctive snood.
+They are most easily recognizable by their tail fans, “beard” of thin feathers on the chest, and bright facial wattles, including the distinctive snood.
 Their plumage is equally attractive with its different shades of color and iridescence.
-These are polygamous birds, and a larger, more well-developed tom has a better chance of attracting females to join his harem.
+These are polygamous birds, and a larger, more well-developed tom has a better chance of attracting multiple females to join his harem.
 Courtship displays include strutting and showing off his tail while he droops his wings to appear larger and more intimidating.
 The familiar “gobble” call is also part of a tom’s courtship behavior.Continue to 2 of 9 below.

 02 of 09

 A female turkey is called a hen, and she is quite different from her flamboyant male counterpart in this dimorphic species.
 Females do the majority of incubation and caring for young chicks, and their plumage is much more camouflaged to help provide better security while on the nest or tending youngsters.
 Female turkeys lack the large tail and are much less iridescent than males.
 While female wild turkeys do have wattles, a female's wattles are smaller and less colorful than a male’s.
-Most females also lack the chest beard, but about 10-15 percent of older hens will develop this feature.
+Most hens also lack the chest beard, but about 10-15 percent of older female wild turkeys will develop this feature.
 In general, hens are also much smaller than toms.Continue to 3 of 9 below.

 03 of 09